Extremes of $\gamma$-reflected Gaussian process with stationary increments: Introduction

 \section{Introduction}

-\eHH{The seminal contribution \cite{HP99} derived the exact asymptotics, as the initial capital $u$ tends to infinity, of the ruin probability
+The seminal contribution \cite{HP99} derived the exact asymptotics, as the initial capital $u$ tends to infinity, of the ruin probability

 for some general centered Gaussian processes $X(t), t\ge 0$.
 A key merit of the aforementioned paper is that it paved the way for the \eE{study} of the tail \eE{asymptotics} of supremum of Gaussian processes with trend over unbounded intervals.
-With a strong impetus from \cite{HP99} a wide range of asymptotic results for supremum of such threshold dependent families of Gaussian processes were obtained in \cite{DE2002,HP2004,DI2005}.
-The recent contribution \cite{HA2013} investigated a more general case, where $W_0$ above is substituted by the $\gamma$-reflected process $W_\gamma$ fed by $X$, defined by \BQNY W_\gamma(t)=X(t)-ct-\gamma\inf_{0\leq s\leq t}\left(X(s)-cs\right), \quad \gamma\in[0,1). \EQNY Therein the case $X=B_{H}$ with $B_H$ being a standard fractional Brownian motion (fBm) with Hurst index $H\in (0,1]$ (and thus variance function $t^{2H}$) was investigated.
-The analysis of $\gamma$-reflected processes fed by $X$ being Gaussian is of interest for both queueing and risk theory.
-In risk theory $\gamma$ is related to a fix tax-payment rate since
+With a strong impetus from \cite{HP99} a wide range of asymptotic results for supremum of such threshold dependent families of Gaussian processes were obtained in \cite{DE2002,HP2004,DI2005,MR2275917,MR2441468,MR2827458,MR2738340,MR2462285}.